ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

    The rule has been enforced and, based on how you tried to access the registry, the access has been denied.
 The reason is that rule allows access from a specific VPC only.
 The {{site.data.keyword.cloud-shell_short}} environment and its IP address, as documented in the logs in the **requestData->environment** fields, differ.
 Therefore, the request is denied.

+When working with the {{site.data.keyword.at_short}} logs, you can utilize query strings like the following to easily find the relevant log records:
+- When in report mode, `"context restriction" permit OR deny` returns the log lines with access which would have rendered a **Permit** or **Deny**.
+- In report mode, you can use `"context restriction" permit` to only show access which would have been the permitted.
+Similarly, use `"context restriction" deny` for denied access.
+- Last, when in **enforced** mode, use a query string like `context restriction rendered` for log lines related to denied access.

 Monitoring a new rule is recommended for 30 days prior to enforcing it.
 Learn more about [**Monitoring context-based restrictions**](https://{DomainName}/docs/account?topic=account-cbr-monitor) both in report-only and enabled mode in the CBR documentation.
 {: tip}